NetComposer/nksip/doc/reference/sending_functions.md

 You case use specific options:
 * `{expires, Expires}`: NkSIP will CANCEL the request if no final response has been received in this period in seconds.
 * `{session_expires, SE}`: NkSIP will automatically start a session timer (according to RFC4028).
 Use SE=0 to disable it.
 If the session timer is active, and a 422 (_Session Interval Too Small_) is received, NkSIP will automatically resend the request updating Session-Expires header.
-* `{prack_callback, Fun}`: If included, this function will be called when a reliable provisional response has been received, and before sending the corresponding PRACK.
-It will be called as `{RemoteSDP, Response, Call}`.
-If RemoteSDP is a SDP, it is an offer and you must supply an answer as function return.
-If it is `<<>>`, you can return `<<>>` or send a new offer.
-If this option is not included, PRACKs will be sent with no body.

 If you want to be able to _CANCEL_ the request, you should use the `async` option to get the corresponding `RequestId` to use when calling `cancel/2`.